csci430-os/assg04/README.md

 indentation, where to place opening and closing braces, whitespace around operators, etc.  By running the code formatter on your files it reformats your code to conform to the defined class style guidelines.
-The code styloe formatter / checker may not be able to fix all style issues, so I might give comments to you about style issues to fix after looking at your code.
+The code style formatter / checker may not be able to fix all style issues, so I might give comments to you about style issues to fix after looking at your code.
 But you should pay attention to the formatting of the code style defined by this configuration file.